List of presidents of Somalia

 The president of Somalia (Madaxaweynaha Soomaaliya) is the head of state of Somalia.
 There have been 9 official presidents since the office was created in 1960.
 The president is also the commander-in-chief of the Somali Armed Forces.
 The current office holder is Hassan Sheikh Mohamud, having been elected in the 2022 presidential election.
 He is the first person to have held the office on multiple occasions, having been previously elected in the 2012 presidential election and held the office from 2012–2017.
+His term, however, has been disputed by the opposition since 2026 due to claims of its expiration.